 In addition to being a serious greenhouse gas, methane is highly combustible with serious implications for the safety of mine operations.
 Methane is highly explosive at concentrations of only 5 to 15%.
-You probably remember the Upper Big Branch mine disaster in West Virginia in 2010 that killed 29 people.
+You may remember the Upper Big Branch mine disaster in West Virginia in 2010 that killed 29 people.
 This was a result of methane building up and exploding.

 Coal Seam Methane

 Methane is generated during the natural process of coalification (the transformation of plant material into coal) and is contained in the coal microstructure.
 Because natural gas is made up mostly of methane, coal bed methane can be seen as a useful "unconventional" source of natural gas.
 When concentration levels are high, methane recovered from coal mines can be fed into the existing gas pipeline network along with or in place of conventional natural gas.
-The gas can be be used for cooking and heating or for electricity generation with gas turbines and gas engine systems, among other things.
+The gas can be used for cooking and heating or for electricity generation with gas turbines and gas engine systems, among other things.

 A range of technologies are used to recover methane from coal.
 They may be broken down into three categories.